-The National Land Agency (NLA) is an Executive Agency that falls under the Ministry of Water, Land, Environment and Climate Change.
+The National Land Agency (NLA) is an Executive Agency that falls under the Ministry of Economic Growth and Job Creation.

 The Context: An Agency supporting national development